 I was diagnosed at 35 and like many late-diagnosed autistic people, have struggled to get on with the world despite putting in a lot of effort.
 Decades of masking, camouflaging, and attempting to deal with mental health problems with techniques designed for people with a different neurology have left me feeling lost and with a pretty rubbish sense of who I am.

 After a varied career with lots of roles in various industries physical and mental health have forced me to reconsider and reconfigure my life.
 I am a neurodiversity trainer, creating and delivering neurodiversity training in workplaces (in person and online).
-I contribute to Autistic Radio Spectrum Voices Conversations on Sunday nights, 6 - 7.30pm UK time, and I'm involved in research projects and other projects to communicate the autistic experience to professionals.
-We have presented at Ocalicon and provide insight to the Scottish Autism Network through the audio model.
+I am involved in research, training development, advocacy and consultancy.

 I am also passionate about the provision of mental health services which work for autistic people which is an area I hope to explore in the future.
 I write about autism (and other things) on Quora and am on the National Autistic Council's Autism insight panel.